 - Notification and documentation requirements: You are required to inform your employer of your pregnancy and expected date of delivery at least 30 days before your intended date of leave.
 You should also provide a medical certificate to support your leave application.

-- Duration of leave: You are entitled to 105 days of maternity leave for normal delivery, and 120 days for caesarean delivery.
+- Duration of leave: You are entitled to 105 days of maternity leave regardless of whether you gave birth via caesarian section or natural delivery.
 You may also be entitled to an additional 30 days of leave without pay, subject to certain conditions.
+In case of miscarriage or emergency termination of pregnancy, maternity leave of sixty (60) days with full pay shall be granted.

 - Benefits and entitlements: You are entitled to receive full pay for the duration of your maternity leave.
 Your employer is also required to provide you with medical and health care benefits during your pregnancy and postpartum period.